JonCooperWorks/harness/README.md

 }
 ```

 **Extensibility**: You can add support for other plugin formats (e.g., Go plugins, Python scripts, native binaries) by creating an implementation of this interface.
-The WASM loader (`plugin/wasm/loader.go`) is one such implementation that translates between the Go interface and Extism SDK calls to WASM modules.

-**Current Support**: Only WASM exploits are currently supported.
-Compile to `wasm32-wasip1` target.

 ## Example: Using a WASM Exploit